Want to train your mind to achieve your highest potential?

 One of the most powerful mind training techniques is meditation.

-Some meditations have seriously huge effects on the mind.
-For instance, Metta meditation trains the mind to be more loving and compassionate.
+Some meditations have seriously huge effects, and different types of meditation have different benefits.
+For instance, Metta trains to be more loving and compassionate.
 Vipassana trains the mind to be more aware of thoughts and feelings (and more in control).
 And Third Eye Meditation trains the mind to be more intuitive and insightful.

 Mindfulness means living in the moment.
 It is about focusing on now, not on your thoughts.